neondatabase/website/content/docs/introduction/branching.md

 <a id="branches-coming-soon/"></a>

-Neon allows you to instantly branch your data in the same way that you branch your code.
+Neon allows you to instantly branch your data the same way that you branch your code.
 You can quickly and cost-effectively branch your data for development, testing, and various other purposes, enabling you to improve developer productivity and optimize continuous integration and delivery (CI/CD) pipelines.
 See [Branching workflows](#branching-workflows) for a discussion of different ways to integrate branching into your development workflows.

 ## What is a branch?